Interview answer drill

 The core idea

 'use strict' turns on strict mode, a safer JavaScript execution mode that converts many silent bugs into explicit errors.
+The real value is migration and debugging: old code that used to limp along with accidental globals or sloppy this assumptions starts failing loudly.

 In interviews, a strong answer is: strict mode reduces ambiguity, catches risky patterns early, and makes code behavior more predictable across runtimes.